 That being said, Optimus has a simple settings menu, which makes it a good choice if you’re looking for sheer performance and are not interested in fine-tuning the details of the optimization process.

-Let’s Put Them to the Test
+Let’s Put them to the Test

-So far we’ve covered each plugin’s individual features, as well as their pros and cons.
-Now it’s time to see how they actually fare against each other when it comes to their intended purpose: image optimization.
+So far we’ve covered each plugin’s features, as well as their pros and cons.
+Now it’s time to see how they fare against each other when it comes to their intended purpose: image optimization.

 To get the best possible results, we’ve chosen lossy image optimization when possible, but that proved impossible with WP Smush and Optimus, due to a lack of alternatives.
-Despite the disparity in the results obtained from these particular plugins, we decided it would be best to include them alongside the rest for the sake of completion, since they remain some of the most popular image optimization tools available for WordPress.
+Despite the disparity in the results obtained from these particular plugins, we decided it would be best to include them alongside the rest for the sake of completion since they remain some of the most popular image optimization tools available for WordPress.

 We’d like to remind everyone that these results are far from exhaustive.
 Your mileage may vary depending on which particular image you choose to optimize, and these findings should be viewed only as an example of how each plugin performs individually.

 Due to its slight edge when it comes to the compression percentage (plus all of its additional features), we’re going to recommend you go with Kraken Image Optimizer if you use mostly JPG files on your site.

 In this round, ShortPixel Image Optimizer took the lead with a slight advantage over the winners of the last section – once again with no noticeable reduction in the quality of the optimized images.

-While optimizing your images won’t make your site magically load in milliseconds, it’s one of those things that show you take every detail into consideration.
-Even if the resources you save aren’t substantial to you as far as bandwidth goes (and let’s face it, bandwidth is pretty cheap), visitors with slow connections will definitely be thankful for it.
+While optimizing your images won’t make your site magically load in milliseconds, it’s one of those things that show you take every small detail into consideration.
+Even if the resources you save aren’t substantial to you as far as bandwidth goes (and let’s face it, bandwidth is pretty cheap), visitors with slow connections will be thankful for it.

 Just keep in mind that while we may have tested all of these plugins with different images, you will find that the results vary depending on the image you use.
-If you want to tackle image optimization seriously for your own projects, we recommend that you take the time to individually test some of our frontrunners to see for yourself just which plugin you prefer.
+If you want to tackle image optimization seriously for your projects, we recommend that you take the time to individually test some of our frontrunners to see for yourself just which plugin you prefer.